 - Changes in untaxed income (e.g., child support)

-- Unusual expenses (e.g., medical and/or dental expenses not covered by insurance, costs associated with a natural disaster)
+- Unusual expenses that occurred in the FAFSA or Institutional Aid Application related tax year (e.g., medical and/or dental expenses not covered by insurance, costs associated with a natural disaster)

 - Changes in employment status

 If your situation falls into one of the above categories, please call our office at (860) 486-2819 and request to speak to a Client Services representative or email FinancialAid@UConn.edu explaining your circumstance.